 Chambers is committed to promoting and advancing diversity and equality among its members and staff.
 We do not discriminate on the grounds of race, colour, ethnic or national origin, nationality, citizenship, gender, sexual orientation, marital status, political persuasion, disability, age or religion.
 FTB is anti-racist and committed to increasing its diversity.
 We fully endorse the Bar Council's Equality and Diversity Code.
 Applications for pupillage/tenancy/employment are particularly welcomed from women, members of ethnic minority groups, people with disabilities and other groups that are currently under-represented in Chambers.

 Access to the profession is an acute issue which Chambers seeks to address.
 Chambers is involved in initiatives aimed at increasing diversity.
-That includes its partnership with the Planning and Environment Bar Association (PEBA) and other planning/public law sets in the Planning and Public Law Mentoring Scheme for Underrepresented Groups at the Bar.
+That includes its partnership with the Planning and Environment Bar Association (PEBA) and other planning/public law sets in the Planning and Public Law Mentoring Scheme for Underrepresented Groups at the Bar, as well as its collaboration with the Sutton Trust Pathways to Law Programme.
 Further information about our work as part of each of our various initiatives is set out below.

 Individual members support (and in some cases lead) programmes which seek to widen access to the profession.
 Examples include: the Lord Edmund-Davies Legal Education Trust, the University of Reading School of Law work experience bursaries scheme, the BLD Foundation, BME Legal and Bar Council social mobility activities.